TammiLion/flutter_social_sharing/README.md

 # flutter_social_content_share

-Flutter Plugin for sharing contents to social media.
+Flutter Plugin for sharing content to social media.
 This plugin is forked from https://github.com/bhagyashreekhatri/flutter_social_content_share (with a fix for ios fromViewController)

 ## Introduction